 Banks are highly leveraged, often financing government expenditures, and lending to large companies is enormous.
 This model was great during times of booming oil revenues and real estate bubbles, but it has become increasingly volatile, as illustrated by Dubai’s financial crisis in 2009.

 Retail banking, more removed from the government, will become important in the next decade.
 After Saudi British Bank’s (SABB) merger with Alawwal, SABB’s managing director said the new bank would grow its personal loan portfolio, with a particular emphasis on home loans and lending to small and medium enterprises.

 Digital banks, like Liv. and Mashreq Neo, have an explicit retail focus.
 Liv., for example, markets itself as a “digital lifestyle bank”.
-These new entities are a far cry from the semi-public banks of old, mainly concerned with corporate and infrastructural projects.
+These new entities are a far cry from the semi-public banks of the old, mainly concerned with corporate and infrastructural projects.

-The digital and smartphone emphasis of the new banks have yielded tremendous success.
+The digital and smartphone emphasis of the new banks has yielded tremendous success.
 Liv., in its first year of operations, became the fastest growing bank in the UAE, acquiring over 10,000 new customers every month, faster than its parent bank NBD.

 Broadly speaking, the Middle East is amid profound digital change.
 The National Bank of Abu Dhabi recently went live on Ripple’s blockchain, enabling real-time cross-border payments for the country’s legions of foreign workers.

 Money, in the Middle East, whether it’s being sent overseas or being spent in a shopping mall in Riyadh, is an increasingly digital entity.
 A trend towards cashless transactions, backed by government policies, will continue to grow.
 The UAE, in particular, is most rapidly moving away from being a cash-based society.